 - Treat participants as experts.
 Although program staff may have ideas about what people do or do not need from the SNAP E&T program or what challenges they face, the people you seek out are the true experts.
 Because of this, staff should expect to compensate participants for the expertise they bring to program improvement.
 Compensating participants may be complicated because it could count as income for their benefits.
 Some alternatives to direct payments can be gift cards, vouchers, or meals. - Consider participants' time.
 As you and your staff are busy, so are the participants you are engaging.
 They are juggling a lot and are taking their time to help you.
 Be sure to acknowledge and plan for that.
 You likely will have many questions for the group but prioritize what you want to get from them and ensure you are using their time efficiently.
 If holding discussions, be sure to start and end the meetings on time. - Build trust during discussions.
 Key to any type of discussions with participants is establishing trust and ensuring participants understand that any feedback provided poses no threat to their continued receipt of benefits.
 Start discussions with "rules of the room" for everyone to show each other respect and allow all voices. - Ask questions that are accessible.
 You will be talking with people from different backgrounds, with varying education levels.
 Ensure you are asking clear, easy to understand questions to obtain the best feedback.
-You a understand questions to obtain the best feedback.
 You also do not want to ask leading questions or to over explain your question.
+If holding discussions, consider offering some in non-English languages if there are large populations of English language learners in some of your program areas.